Twitter Facebook LinkedIn YouTube Instagram

 Sheldon Bruha, Director

-At Millicom (NASDAQ: TIGO), Mr. Bruha oversaw a comprehensive, company-wide cost efficiency program that grew to $250 million of EBITDA benefits from initial $100 million ambition, addressing: headcount and salary levels, content costs, operational simplification, size of Miami headquarters via decentralization, opex spending controls and capex optimization.
-Concurrently, he addressed the group’s excessive leverage that accumulated from ~$2.5 billion of acquisitions prior to his arrival via (i) prioritizing capital allocation to debt reduction, (ii) $750 million equity rights offering, (iii) open market debt repurchases at discounts, and (iv) the $250 million cost-efficiency program; thereby putting the company on trajectory to decrease leverage from peak of 3.4x to targeted 2.5x in 30 month period.
-Throughout his Millicom tenure, Mr. Bruha managed through significant stakeholder uncertainty, including protracted take-private discussions with Apollo Global Management and the accumulation of an influential ownership stake from an activist / industrialist shareholder.
+At Millicom (NASDAQ: TIGO), Mr. Bruha oversaw a comprehensive, company-wide $250 million cost efficiency program, addressing: headcount and salary levels, content costs, operational simplification, size of Miami headquarters via decentralization, OPEX spending controls and capex optimization.
+Concurrently, he addressed the group’s excessive leverage that accumulated from $2.5 billion of acquisitions prior to his arrival, thereby putting the company on trajectory to decrease leverage from peak of 3.4x to targeted 2.5x in 30-month period.

 Mr. Bruha started his financial career at Lehman Brothers, the global investment bank, and held senior investment banking positions in its New York and London offices, focusing on the telecommunications industry.

 During his financial career, Mr. Bruha has operated in diverse economic, business, and cultural environments having been based in the global financial centers of New York and London and having been involved in operations and boards of national Latin American operators of Millicom, small island nations of Cable & Wireless and rural businesses of Frontier.
-He has managed investment strategies and capital allocation, analyzing organic and inorganic investment opportunities/trade-offs with a focused return-on-investment criteria.
-He has extensive strategic development experience, tying together business strategy, financing strategy, capital allocation, and equity story/investor communications.

 Mr. Bruha is an honors graduate of Washington University in St. Louis with a bachelor’s degree in business administration.